MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlenumerategenerictablelikeadirectory.md

 </table></span></div>
 If RTL_USE_AVL_TABLES is not defined, you must use the AVL form of the generic table routines.

-Callers of <b>RtlEnumerateGenericTableLikeADirectory</b> must be running at IRQL &lt;= APC_LEVEL if either of the following conditions holds:
+Callers of <b>RtlEnumerateGenericTableLikeADirectory</b> must be running at IRQL <= APC_LEVEL if either of the following conditions holds:

 <ul>
 <li>